HISTORY OF UNDER THE RAINBOW

 UTR TRAINING PROGRAM

 Under the Rainbow (UTR) is an outpatient therapy program for children, adolescents and their families.
 Direct services are provided by psychologists, social workers, child development specialists, psychiatrists, and psychology externs.
 UTR evaluates and treats most psychological disorders of children and adolescents and provides outpatient mental health services for children between the ages of 0 and 18.
-UTR has historically specialized in the treatment of the emotional effects of abuse and neglect.
-Services are also provided for the adult caretakers of these children who are dealing with issues related to those of the child.
-Services are provided in both English and Spanish to children and families who are on Medicaid.
+UTR has historically specialized in the treatment of complex trauma.
+Services are provided in both English and Spanish.

 UTR offers a range of services to children and their families, including: evaluation of the need for psychological services; individual therapy; play therapy; family therapy; group therapy; psychiatric evaluation; psychotropic medication management and consultation; ADHD assessment and treatment; case management; ongoing child advocacy; liaison with private and public child welfare agencies; and crisis intervention.
-Since UTR is located within a community hospital, the clinic is able to provide both medical and community-based work.
-Within the community, UTR provides consultations and interventions within the public school system.
-Within the hospital setting, UTR provides consultations to a variety of clinics and programs, including the pediatric medical inpatient unit, pediatric weight management clinic, and the pediatric endocrinology clinic.
+Within the community, UTR provides consultations and interventions within the public school system, and facilitates a variety of youth mentoring programs.
+Within the hospital setting, UTR provides consultations to a variety of clinics and programs, and is actively involved in the hospital's Care for the Caregiver initiatives.

-Mount Sinai Hospital Medical Center is a large treatment, training and research center located on the near west side of the City of Chicago, just southwest of Chicago's loop area.
+Mount Sinai Hospital Medical Center is a large treatment, training, and research center located on the west side of the city of Chicago.
 In accordance with the hospital's mission to develop future generations of health care professionals, we provide clinical therapy externships in child and adolescent mental health for clinical psychologists-in-training.
 A total of eight psychology doctorate and two social work positions are typically available each year.

-These externships begin in July and end one year later.
+These externships begin in August and end the following June.
 Clinical psychology externs spend approximately 22 hours per week addressing their clinical responsibilities.
 Time off is provided during this period and it is expected that externs will arrange this time off with their supervisors, taking into account patient and service needs.
 Training evaluations will be coordinated with the extern's graduate program.

-The therapy practicum emphasizes the psychotherapeutic treatment of children, adolescents and their families.
-Careful intake screenings, psychodiagnostic interviewing and treatment planning are expected.
-Treatment plans typically include, but are not limited to, individual and systemic interventions including play therapy, verbal therapy, family therapy, group therapy, and parental guidance modalities.
-Supervision is provided for each therapy case.
-Externs will be expected to coordinate treatment planning with other health care professionals, schools and community programs.
+The therapy practicum emphasizes the psychotherapeutic treatment of children, adolescents and their families, with a particular emphasis on the assessment and treatment of complex trauma.
+Careful intake screenings, psychodiagnostic interviewing, and treatment planning are expected.
+Treatment plans typically include individual and systemic interventions including play therapy, family therapy, and group therapy.
+Extensive supervision is provided in both individual and group formats.
+Externs will be expected to coordinate treatment planning with other health care professionals, schools, and community programs.
 Sensitivity to culture, gender and social class issues is highly valued and is viewed as fundamental to establishing the therapeutic alliance.
 Externs are expected to attend team meetings, weekly supervision (both individual and group supervision), didactic seminars and case conferences.
 Externs are also required to videotape their sessions and then review a specific number of tapes both with their individual and case conference supervisors.
 All externs also receive live supervision of their therapy cases and mental health assessments.

 The training program has developed into a competitive site, receiving approximately one hundred applications yearly for eight positions.
 Externs have come from a variety of different schools and disciplines (Psy.D. and Ph.D.), including: